I'm Just a Bill

-"I'm Just a Bill" is a 1976 Schoolhouse Rock! segment, featuring a song of the same title written by Dave Frishberg.
-The segment debuted as part of "America Rock," the third season of the Schoolhouse Rock! series.
+"I'm Just a Bill" is a 1976 Schoolhouse Rock! segment, featuring a song of the same title written by Dave Frishberg and performed by Jack Sheldon.
+The segment debuted as part of "America Rock", the third season of the Schoolhouse Rock! series.

+First aired on March 27, 1976 on the US television network ABC, the segment covers the steps on how a bill in the United States Congress becomes a law through song.
+The song was voted as second best on the Schoolhouse Rock!
+Special 30th Anniversary Edition.
+TV Guide named the anthropomorphic character "Bill" as the 34th greatest cartoon character of all time.

 Overview

 The song is sung by Jack Sheldon (the voice of the Bill), with dialogue by Sheldon's son John as the boy learning the process.
-It is about how a bill becomes a law, how it must go through Congress, and how it can be vetoed, etc.
+It is about how a bill becomes a law by passing through both houses of Congress, and how it can be vetoed.